LEB-EPFL/basic_training/book/src/chapter_image_acquisition/questions.md

 1. True or false: A camera with an exposure time of 20 ms necessarily acquires frames at a rate of 50 frames per second.

 1. Does the distance between the objective and the tube lens matter?
 Why or why not?

+1. Why do we do fluorescence imaging with epi-illumination and not transillumination?